 Students are responsible for understanding the policies and procedures about add/drop, grade forgiveness, etc. Refer to the current semester's Catalog Policies section at http://info.sjsu.edu/static/catalog/policies.html.
-Add/drop deadlines can be found on the current academic year calendars document on the Academic Calendars webpage at http://www.sjsu.edu/provost/services/academic_calendars/.
-The Late Drop Policy is available at http://www.sjsu.edu/aars/policies/latedrops/policy/.
-Students should be aware of the current deadlines and penalties for dropping classes.
+Add/drop deadlines can be found on the current academic calendar web page at